 During onboarding, every new piece of information should come back to how it fits in with the team.
 This includes route processes for the company, how team communication is managed, the hierarchy of projects and so on.
 New employees should be left with a clear understanding of how the entire company operates, not just who their immediate supervisor is.

-Tip #4: Remember to Include Key Players
+Tip #4: Remember to include key players.

 HR leaders will do well to remember that they are not the only ones dealing with new hires.
 In order for some of these tips to be successful, the onboarding process should go both ways.
 HR should bring managers, fellow employees and teammates into the process.
-This will help them connect with the new hire – and for the new hire to feel welcomed from day one.
+This will help them connect with the new hire, and for the new hire to feel welcomed from day one.

 Tuesday: Team Orientation.
 New employees are absorbing a lot of information in their first week.
-Their second day should be a chance to meet and get to know the team — whether it’s the department or the entire company.
+Their second day should be a chance to meet and get to know the team — whether it’s their specific department or the entire company.
 Figure out a way to break the ice and be productive at the same time.